atb00ker/PERNTemplate/README.md

 1. Run `npm install` in the root of the repository.
 2. Rename `.env.example` to `.env` and update configurations as per requirement.
+3. Update `docker-compose.yml` variables.
-3. Build application image `docker-compose build`
+4. Build application image `docker-compose build`
-4. Start application `docker-compose up`
+5. Start application `docker-compose up`

 ## Creation